VaishnaviKCC/CRMForm/README.md

 # CRMForm
-Customer Relation Management Form
+Customer Relation Management Form.
-A customer can add his own account and Admin also can create new account Admin can see all the accounts created
+A customer can add his own account and Admin also can create new account.
+Admin can see all the accounts created.

 ## How to run
-git clone the project
+1.git clone the project
-cd into the directory of project run : grails run-app open into the browser localhost:8080/account
+2.cd into the directory of project
+3.run : grails run-app
+4.open into the browser localhost:8080/account

 ## Technologies used
 Grails 3